 Rory Spence and Joel Hutchines founded Studio Workshop in 2014 while studying architecture.
 Two of Joel and Rory’s professors, Chris Knapp and Jonathan Nelson, had established a more hands-on approach to architectural education by setting up a digital fabrication workshop with laser cutter, robot and CNC router.
-Chris and Jonathan encouraged their students to think about architectural practice in a different way, and Joel and Rory, so inspired, started Studio Workshop before they had even graduated.
+Chris and Jonathan encouraged their students to think about the practice in a different way, and Joel and Rory, so inspired, started Studio Workshop before they had even graduated.
 Chris and Jonathon joined a year later bringing their professional and academic experience to the practice.

-Studio Workshop seeks to blur the lines between architecture and construction by exploring materiality and experimenting with digital fabrication technology; the results of which can be seen in the undulating timber screen that envelopes the Small House in Port Moresby.
+Studio Workshop seeks to blur the lines between design and construction by exploring materiality and experimenting with digital fabrication technology; the results of which can be seen in the undulating timber screen that envelopes the Small House in Port Moresby.
 The screen developed from an office fitout for construction company Condev, in which Studio Workshop created a digitally fabricated wave-like backdrop to define the entry and reception area and establish a strong identity for the firm.
 Folded and manipulated, the screen has a sense of malleability and served as a small-scale resolution of that which envelopes Small House.

 Studio Workshop’s approach is also an example of how architects are designing, procuring, testing and evaluating the built outcome themselves, which isn’t traditionally what architects do.
 “It means we can go very quickly between the design space and the fabrication space, and that speed of testing things out and the ability to speculate defines our practice,” says Chris.